-This vision insurance plan is offered through VSP.
-Benefits include one vision examination per calendar year, one set of corrective lenses per calendar year and one set of frames (up to $150 or $200 allowance based on brand) every other calendar year.
-Additional benefits are provided through VSP’s Laser Vision Care and KidsCare programs (impact resistant lenses, lens/frames replacement).
+2020: Vision insurance is offered through VSP.
+Benefits include one vision examination per calendar year, one set of corrective lenses per calendar year and one set of frames (up to $150 allowance) every other calendar year.
+For plan details, see the 2020 Plan Brochure in the Forms & Resources section below.

 You must meet the following requirements to be eligible for this plan:

 - Eligible for State Group Health Insurance; and

 - Are not receiving a Wisconsin Retirement System (WRS) annuity.

 For detailed information on who you can cover on this plan, see the .

 For lower out-of-pocket costs, you should see an in-network vision provider.
 In-network vision providers will submit claims to the appropriate vision insurance administrator on your behalf.